cucumber-attic/website/apps/dynamic/views/_posts/example-mapping-introduction.md

 -   new *user stories* we discovered or sliced out of scope

-In example mapping, we use a pack of 4-coloured index cards to capture these different artifacts while the conversation happens.
+In example mapping, we use a pack of 4-coloured index cards to capture these different artefacts while the conversation happens.

 **TODO: picture of 4 x cards with example, rule, question, story written on them.**